clean-code-craft-tcq-4/simple-monitor-in-py-baburoshima/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+Added by Roshima
+## Extending and Refactoring

+Following extensions are included
+- Extension 1: Early Warning
+- Extension 2: Support a language in addition to English